 The spectra of minerals and gangue in the visible spectral region.
 The different minerals show different reflectance trends.

 22.-27.7.2018 IEEE International Geoscience and Remote Sensing Symposium (IGARSS) 2018, Valencia, Spain.
-Presentation: ‘Multispectral Terrestrial Laser Scanning: New Developments and Applications’ by Sanna Kaasalainen et al.
+Invited presentation: ‘Multispectral Terrestrial Laser Scanning: New Developments and Applications‘ by Sanna Kaasalainen et al.

 12.6.
 3rd steering group meeting, VTT

 23.-24.5.
-Pohjoinen Teollisuus, Oulu, VTT will be demonstrating the new instrument
+Pohjoinen Teollisuus, Oulu, VTT were demonstrating the new instrument